blue-build/modules/README.md

 **System config:**
 `/usr/share/bluebuild/module-name/config.yml`

-**System config** is a post-install module config which is derived from `recipe.yml` module entry.
+**System config** is a module config which is derived from `recipe.yml` module entry.
 It is placed in this read-only directory location in order to avoid local-users writing to it.
 System config is purely intended to inform local-users about which modifications are done in `recipe.yml`, so they can potentially proceed with modifications on their own.

 **Local-user config:**
 `/usr/etc/bluebuild/module-name/config.yml`

-**Local-user config** is a post-install module config which is derived from local-user config template.
+**Local-user config** is a module config which is derived from local-user config template.
 It is placed in `/usr/etc`, which is then automatically copied to `/etc`, which is writable to local-users. `/usr/etc` local-user config can be used to reset module config that is done in `/etc`.

 #### Config Example